 WHAT IS OCCUPATIONAL MEDICINE?

-Occupational medicine is the subspecialty of preventive medicine concerned with the: health, safety, and performance of an employee to create a safe workplace.
+Occupational medicine is the subspecialty of preventive medicine specialized in the health, safety, and performance of an employee to create a safe workplace.

-Occupational health specialists provide medical care to workers with work-related injuries and illnesses.
-They also work with businesses, employees, regulators, insurers, public health, and other occupational safety and health professionals to create safer workplaces.
+Occupational health specialists provide medical care to employees with work-related injuries and illnesses.
+The services are provided in coordination with businesses, employees, regulators, insurers, public health as well as other occupational safety and health professionals to create a safer workplace.

 Some of the services we provide include: